-The way we had weekly shows in our class, which we presented in public.
+The way we had weekly art shows in our class which we presented in public.
 The discussions, to see how my colleagues work, what they read, and how they curate their own little space influenced me a lot.
-Also, having conversations with professors and their team about the artists and books you can look up and possibly relate to.
+Also, having conversations with Professors and their team about various artists and books you can look up and possibly relate to.
 Those are experiences you simply do not get when working alone.

 Art classes are a lot about reflection, and reflecting each other: How do you reflect on your own artistic practice?
 How does this process start?

-It started in 2018 as a fascination that brought me to study the movements of river smugglers, who were crossing the riverbed near my hometown, and who exquisitely performed the act of smuggling while being in the water flow.
+It started in 2018, when I was fascinated to observe and study the movements of river smugglers in the landscape.
+They crossed the riverbed near my hometown, who exquisitely performed the act of smuggling while being in the water flow.
 Trying to capture the patterns of their choreography, led me directly to large format painting, as the sheer size of the canvas gave me the chance to mirror the movements of the smugglers whilst painting.

 It led me to questions like: how does contemporary labor looks like when we see it visually?
 Therefore I invited participants who were willing to lend me the movements of their labor.
 When typing on a laptop for hours as a side job, or bartenders who certainly know where a glass is standing on their left side; all these automatic movements become inherently incorporated in our muscular apparatus.
 We constructed a choreography that evolved into large-scale paintings.